Need a specific kind of article (primary? peer reviewed? evidence based? lit crit? ) on a super-specific topic?

 The librarians at SU Libraries have created Subject Guides that are very good places to start when looking for "advanced" articles, as each Subject Guide has a "Find Articles" tab, along with a list of subject-specific databases (remember - a database = library talk for an academic search engine that gives you back mostly journal articles as results) that the librarians recommend when searching for advanced articles within that discipline.

-Below are two examples of the steps that you could take when searching for two different kinds of articles - a primary scientific article for a Biology class, and a literary criticism article for an English class.
+Below are two examples of the steps that you could take when searching for two different kinds of articles - a primary scientific article for a Biology class, and a supporting scholarly article.
 These examples should serve to give you an idea of how to use the Subject Guides quickly and effectively to get exactly what it is you need!

 Frequently science majors are asked to find a primary research paper as part of their research assignment/research needs.
 A primary research paper is a research paper in which the authors themselves did an actual experiment, analyzed the results, and then wrote up their findings.
 It is referred to as a 'primary' research paper because the authors were the people who actually did the research/experiment/measurements/testing themselves - they did not read about what other people did, they themselves actually did the work.